Stock Number: 55614

 Cupped oval gray leaves, richly velvety haired surfaces giving a silvery tone, on low arching stems; showy brick-red two lipped rust orange designed blossoms in "King's Crown" heads appear during winter.
 From Uruguay (and thus tolerant of considerable chill), where this is known as the "Hummingbird Plant," this undeman...

 "Dumbcane" Very thick trunk supports strong wide leaves with creamy white lateral veins.
-Sturdy large plants.
-Even though once easily aquired, usually only the cold sensitive 'Snow Queen' cultivar is available in the nursery trade currently; thus we recommend this species form because it tolerates cooler temps than mos...
+Sturdy large plants from start to finish.
+We recommend this basic houseplant because it tolerates cooler temps than most.

 Central cream veins accent the creamy ocher leaf with its occasional forest green blotches; darker shading at margins dramatically accented by a showy ivory rim.
 One could call this dwarf statured "Margined Dumbcane" more variegated than patterned.
 Petite enough to include in a large wardian case design.